cubeapm/docs/docs/Installation/01_install/3_docker.md

       - cubeapm3
     restart: always

-  # mailslurper is an SMTP server for delivering emails.
-  # Its UI will be availale at http://localhost:4436.
-  mailslurper:
-    image: oryd/mailslurper:latest-smtps
-    ports:
-      - 4436:4436
-      - 4437:4437

 # Inline content in configs is supported starting docker compose 2.23.1
 # (released on Nov 15th, 2023).
 On older versions, you will get an error
 # "Additional property content is not allowed".
 In that case, create a regular